 Try having a Mexican fiesta complete with lively music and festive sombreros.
 Use soft tacos instead of fried tortillas and make low fat recipes like quesadillas.
 Use low fat or fat-free dairy products like milk, cheese, and sour cream.

 Go On a Culinary Adventure

 Visit the local farmers' market and let the kids pick out their own ingredients; then whip up a creative meal at home.
 Or, check out unusual local restaurants or pick up ingredients in the "international" isle at your local grocery store.

 Challenge Your Picky Eaters

-Divide a piece of paper into five columns for each of the food groups and help your kids to identify foods in each group that they like (visit www.mypyramid.gov for ideas).
+Divide a paper plate into five sections, for each of the food groups, and help your kids to identify foods in each group that they like (visit myplate.gov for ideas).
 Combine foods in any way to make a balanced meal, even if they don't seem to go together.